Prototype – Natural ventilation chimney

 Studies have been carried out on several chimneys:

-Air velocities for 4 different chimney configurations
+Air velocities across the 4 different chimney configurations

 Four chimney configurations - Comparison